rafmauriello/VSCode-Prettier-Configuration-4-Salesforce/README.md

 # Salesforce Prettier for VSCode - Installation Guide.

-Hi this is a guide to help you configure a SFDX VSCode project with the Prettier Formatter.
+Hi,this is a guide to help you configure a SFDX VSCode project with the Prettier Formatter.

 ## 1.Install Prettier Formatter.
 Launch the following cmd: